The Late Show (film)

-The Late Show is a 1977 American neo-noir mystery film written and directed by Robert Benton and produced by Robert Altman.
+The Late Show is a 1977 American neo-noir comedy-mystery film, written and directed by Robert Benton and produced by Robert Altman.
 It stars Art Carney, Lily Tomlin, Bill Macy, Eugene Roche, and Joanna Cassidy.

 A drama with a few comic moments, the story follows an aging detective trying to solve the case of his partner's murder while dealing with a flamboyant new client.

 Benton was nominated for the Academy Award for Best Original Screenplay in 1977.